-The budget outlines the government's financial plans from April 1 to March 31.
+The budget outlines the government's financial plans from April 1 to March 31 each year.

 Interim Supply highlights